Permanent Partial Disability (PPD) L&I Settlement In Washington State

 Can a Washington State L&I Lawyer Help Me?

 A free phone consultation with an L&I lawyer in our office will answer that question.
 An L&I attorney can easily assess where you are and what should be done next.
 Once you get their advice, you can DIY or you can ask them if they will help you.
 A good workers’ compensation lawyer won’t take your case unless they believe they can improve your settlement.
-Initial consultations by our law office always are free, ask as many questions as you have.
-You do not have to pay a lawyer to figure out if you can DIY or want a lawyer.
+Initial consultations by our law office always are free, ask as many questions as you wish.
+Figure out if you can DIY or want a lawyer.
 We can help you plan a smart course of action to get the best possible settlement.
-L&I Attorney – Washington Workers Compensation
+L&I Attorney – Chris Sharpe

 L&I PPD Settlement Video.